 One term that often shows up when shopping for water softeners is water conditioners.
 That’s because both terms refer to water treatment systems used to eliminate or reduce water hardness.
 There is, however, one major distinction between them, and it has to do with how they accomplish the task.

-On one hand, water softeners are salt-based systems that actually remove hard minerals like calcium, magnesium, and silica from water through a process called ion exchange.
-During this process the softener uses a resin bead, a type of filter made of polyester, that replaces these mineral ions with sodium (salt).
+On one hand, water softeners are salt-based systems that actually remove hard minerals like calcium, magnesium and silica from water through a process called ion exchange.
+During this process, the softener uses a resin bead, a type of polyester filter that replaces these mineral ions with sodium.
 As a result, you get water with dissolved sodium but without calcium or magnesium, in other words, softer water.

 There are different types of water conditioners that are usually listed as “water softeners.''
-These include what’s typically called salt-free water softeners and electric/magnetic water softeners, also known as descalers.
+These include what’s typically called salt-free water softeners and electric or magnetic water softeners, also known as descalers.

 So which one should you choose?

 The answer depends on what results you want to get.
 If your main concern is scale build-up, both salt-based and salt-free water softeners will prevent hard minerals from sticking to your pipes and appliances.
 If, however, your intention is to completely eliminate hard water, a salt-based water softener will be best.